📝 Breakfast & brunch calculation · ⏱️ 3 min read

 Identifying brunch fixed costs

-• Rent: Portion of monthly rent allocated to brunch
+• Rent: Daily portion of monthly rent allocated to brunch hours

-• Insurance and licenses: Daily portion of fixed expenses
+• Insurance and licenses: Daily allocation of fixed operational expenses

 ⚠️ Note: